Safe intown taxi cab

 Baghe Ferdows in Tajrish

-Ferdows Garden or Baghe Ferdow is one of the most valuable and historic houses in the Shemiranat district of Tehran and in one of the old regional neighborhoods of the same name, which has remained since the Qajar Dynasty to this day and has been used since 2002 in the name of the Museum of Cinema.
+Ferdows Garden or Baghe Ferdow as a Tourist Attraction is one of the most valuable and historic houses in the Shemiranat district of Tehran and in one of the old regional neighborhoods of the same name, which has remained since the Qajar Dynasty to this day and has been used since 2002 in the name of the Museum of Cinema.
 Many beautiful Stucco can be seen in the Baghe Ferdows.
 Rounded and thick pillars, decorated with artistic craftsmanship.

-The Fath Abad garden is related to the Qajar period, located 25 km from the center of Kerman, the city of Ekhtiyar Abad.
+The Fath Abad garden as a Tourist Attraction is related to the Qajar period, located 25 km from the center of Kerman, the city of Ekhtiyar Abad.
 This garden is a model for the construction of the Shazdeh Mahan Garden.
 In addition to the main mansion, with two floors in the center of the complex and in the north of the main pond, there are four seasons in mansion in the west.